 Most people know what to do after they’ve sustained an injury that punctures the skin – clean and cover the wound, then find medical care if necessary.
 Dog bite injuries, however, need a more specialized treatment considering the various viruses and bacteria present in an animal’s mouth that could enter a victim’s bloodstream.
-If a dog has bitten you or your child, take these steps immediately to protect your health and the safety of others in Kansas City.
+If a dog has bitten you or your child, our Kansas City dog bite lawyer suggests taking these steps immediately to protect your health and the safety of others in Kansas City.

 Millions of dog bites occur every year throughout the United States, with half of the victims being children.
 The most important step to take following a dog bite or attack is to properly manage the wound.
 Here are the most important steps to follow after a dog bite to maintain health and prevent infection:

 Wash out a dog bite area with soapy water and apply antibiotic ointment as the wound heals.
 Dog bites are incredibly unsanitary injuries, and the most important step to avoid infection is to sterilize the bite with soap and water to prevent further damage while awaiting medical care.

 Elevate the dog bite and cover the wound.
 Make sure to cover the bite with a sterile bandage or towel to stop any bleeding as well.

 3: Get Medical Care